sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    regarding sphericity checks and measures of sampling adequacy should be reported.

 #.
-Explain what FA extraction method (e.g. maximum likelihood) was used.
+Explain what FA extraction method (e.g., maximum likelihood) was used.

 #.
 Explain the criteria and process used for deciding how many factors were
    extracted in the final solution, and which items were selected.
 Clearly